 This metric adds information to the retention rate one.
-It’s not just about how many customers you keep around, but also what’s their contribution to your revenue.
+It’s not just about how many customers you keep around with a Cannabis Payment Processing solution, but also what’s their contribution to your revenue.
 Because there could be the case where a lot of repeat customers drive only a small portion of sales and that’s bad.

 On average, our CBD brands get 78.4% of their revenue from repeat customers.
 That’s awesome for their marketing budget because over ¾ of sales come at no cost.
 They are able to pay a lot for new customer acquisition.

 Related: Why successful DTC brands invest in customer retention?

 A note on the absolutely insane 99.9% share of revenue from returning customers one company has: it looks great, but means they’re a little stuck getting new customers.
 You want to acquire new people in case the old churn (to keep revenue stable) and to grow.
 Right now, it looks as if they don’t want to or can’t expand, which could turn into a problem if existing customers fall out with the product.